-- gained a deeper understanding of and insight into British postwar history and society;
+- have an understanding of and insight into British postwar history and society,

-- gained an insight into the development of politics in Britain since the second world war, with a particular focus on the period since Mrs Thatcher gained office in 1979;
+- have an overview of the development of politics in Britain since the second world war, with a particular focus on the period since Mrs Thatcher gained office in 1979.

 Seminar, two hours per week for 10 weeks, 20 hours in all.

-Students have the opportunity to deliver a first draft of the paper during the semester.
+Students must submit a first draft of the paper within a set due date.
 Feedback will be given.

 Examination support material